aspose-words/Aspose.Words-API-References-Tutorials/english/net/working-with-vba-macros/clone-vba-project/_index.md

 ---
-title: Clone Vba Project
+title: Clone Vba Project from a Word Document
-linktitle: Clone Vba Project
+linktitle: Clone Vba Project from a Word Document
 second_title: Aspose.Words for .NET API Reference
 description: In this tutorial, learn how to clone a VBA project from a Word document with Aspose.Words for .NET.
 type: docs